aviate15/sardines-pipeline/report/technical_report.md

 ## 1. Executive Summary

 sardines built a fully automated, multi-signal pipeline to identify the single most accurate (golden) transcription from five divergent candidates for 100 Arabic (Saudi dialect) audio clips.
-The pipeline fuses three independent quality signals — forced acoustic alignment, multilingual semantic similarity, and character error rate against a Whisper-generated reference — into a single confidence-ranked score per candidate.
+The pipeline fuses three independent quality signals, forced acoustic alignment, multilingual semantic similarity, and character error rate against a Whisper-generated reference, into a single confidence-ranked score per candidate.

 **Key results at a glance:**